stephaniedeleon/stephanierdeleon.github.io/index.md

 | DAN 2700A: Hip-Hop Dance |  |
 | KIN 1550A: Stretching |  |

-* Going to be involved in sheCodes as President.
+* Involved in sheCodes as President.
+* Incoming Software Engineer for Gap Inc.